gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

 #### AppResponse

-If the **AppResponse** integration is being used, modify the [app/ar11-create-hostgroups.yml](app/ar11-create-hostgroups.yml) file with the AppResponse details for your environment (note that the AR11 integration uses password authentication rather than OAUTH):
+If the **AppResponse** integration is being used, modify the [app/ar11-create-hostgroups.yml](app/ar11-create-hostgroups.yml) file with the AppResponse details for your environment (note that the AR11 integration uses password authentication rather than OAUTH).

 ```yaml
   vars: